 From ball practice to rehearsal, evenings and weekends fill up fast, making it hard to find the time to spend with loved ones.
-A getaway to the Greenbrier Valley is an opportunity to disconnect from the world and reconnect with family.
+A family weekend getaway in West Virginia's Greenbrier Valley is an opportunity to disconnect from the world and reconnect with loved ones.
 Need ideas?
-We’ve got a few for you.
+We have you covered!

 WHERE TO STAY.
 All the comforts of home are found at The Manse.
 Located in White Sulphur Springs, the five-bedroom house is equipped with a full kitchen for guest use.
 Is a pool a must have?
 Check into the Hampton Inn just outside of historic downtown Lewisburg.
 The indoor pool allows kids to take a dip year-round.
 Not to mention, a full breakfast is included.

 Rent a two-bedroom cabin at Greenbrier State Forest to have hiking and biking trails, fishing and a heated outdoor pool in your “backyard.”
 Spend summer evenings by the campfire, making s’mores and taking in the peaceful sounds of Mother Nature.
 For generations, families have been taking their vacations at The Greenbrier.
 The resort boasts of more than 55 activities, indoor and out, so it’s easy to find entertainment for a tyke or a teenager.

 Looking for ways to entertain the kiddos on your next road trip?
 Download and print the Greenbrier Valley Kids' Activity Sheets.